WurstCommander/Win10AppRemove/README.md

 ## Instructions

 At first, I would suggest that you deinstall all apps which you don't need via the start menu.
 Hover over the icon in the start menu, right click and choose "deinstall".
-This is the "normal" way to remove apps which aren't reluctant like the ones this scripts removes.
+This is the "normal" way to remove apps which aren't reluctant like the ones this script removes.

 If this is your first time executing PowerShell Scripts you have to allow scripts to be executed:
 Execute this command in the PowerShell: "Set-ExecutionPolicy Unrestricted".
-After using the script you can that the executelevel back to "normal" if you like.
+After using the script you can that the execute level back to "normal" if you like.
 (More here: http://windowsitpro.com/powershell/running-powershell-scripts-easy-1-2-3)

 1. Copy the script onto your hard drive into a directory which you won't forget two seconds after you copied the file :-)